strengejacke/ggeffects/paper.md

 \pagebreak

-A possible call to ggplot could look like this:
+A possible call to ggplot could look like this (see Figure 1):

 ```
 library(ggplot2)